MKT7010- Marketing Management

 Positioning is defined as a strategy of aiming to put a brand in a market that differentiates it from other existing products (Gammoh Koh & Okoroafo 2011:48). …(content removed – please contact us to access full version)

 The price/quality strategy of ROMPTO bicycle manufacturing company has been the positioning strategy in which the company has positioned its bicycles by providing high quality.
-The product life cycle of the bicycles has been recorded as high and this has also increased the consumer loyalty towards the brand.
+The product life cycle of the bicycles has been recorded as high and this has also increased consumer loyalty towards the brand.

 The ROMPTO manufacturers have positioned their bikes in the market by choosing the Netherland as the highly penetrated market.
 Amongst all the regions in the world, the Netherland is the country where most people use bikes for travelling from one place to another.

-The ROMTO bike manufacturers are required to do a market research in order to have an insight into the various dimensions of the market both domestic and international.
+The ROMTO bike manufacturers are required to do market research in order to have an insight into the various dimensions of the market both domestic and international.
 The strategies should be chosen …(content removed – please contact us to access full version)

-Price is one of the most crucial components of marketing mix.
-It has the ability generate high or low turnover for the company.
+Price is one of the most crucial components of the marketing mix.
+It has the ability to generate high or low turnover for the company.
 It is difficult because it should reflect the demand and supply mechanism of the company in the market.
 Companies must analyse a price point for generating high sales revenue.
 The price strategies of ROMPTO bike manufacturers are given below:

-Price skimming strategy refers to the entering into market by putting a high price of the product first and slowly and gradually skimming it down to gain maximum profits from the sales.
+Price skimming strategy refers to the entering market by putting a high price of the product first and slowly and gradually skimming it down to gain maximum profits from the sales.
 This is done for making the product available in the market and by that also gain brand awareness in the market (Ingenbleek & Van der Lans, 2013:27).
-The ROMPTO folded bikes entered in the market with relatively higher price than the other brands.
+The ROMPTO folded bikes entered the market with a relatively higher price than the other brands.
 The range of the folded bikes started from the 825 euro and came at the high end of the market.

 Price penetration strategy is referred to entering in the market by proposing lower prices of the products as compared to the competitors.
 This is done for achieving consumer loyalty and preference in the market.
 The penetration pricing increases brand awareness by word of mouth in the market (Shaw, 2012:30).

 Mail order is the cheapest distribution channel.
 It is considered as a convenient way of reaching to the customers Gammoh, Koh & Okoroafo 2011).
-This can be done by putting different ads on different location and target the audience according to the demographics which identifies consumer’s preferences in the market.
+This can be done by putting different ads on different locations and target the audience according to the demographics which identifies consumer’s preferences in the market.

 The channel which castigates all the traditional ways of distribution is the online channel.
 The companies provide number of online portals in order to sale their products to the public.
 The middle man is not involved in this type of distribution and is considered to be the most effective due to consumer’s convenience (Ferrell & Hartline 2012).
 ROMPTO bike manufacturers also have its own online portal through which the company sells its bike.
 It is also due to the customer’s convenience as the large customer base requires having everything at a doorstep.